 How to help

 This is all so new to me.
 I don’t know how to answer this quite right.
 I’m still navigating what I really need each day.
-I’m open to suggestions and thank you.
-Check in on us.
-That means so much to our family.
-The boys are doing alright.
-We all have good days and less good days.
-Come visit.
-Or text.
-Or call and we can chat.
-Everyday it seems like it’s something new we could use support with.
-All help is welcomed :)
+I’m open to suggestions and appreciate the help.

-What I really need is this vaccine, and that comes down to raising money.
+What I really need is for this vaccine to move forward, that comes down to raising money.
 I’ll let you know when LOVE4LUNGS.ORG, our fundraising site, is live.
-Dr. Lam has opened up clinical trials and it’s all about fundraising.
-If you or your company are looking for a good cause to get behind, please let us know.
+Dr. Lam has opened up clinical trials— this is happening— and it’s all about fundraising.
+If your company is looking for a good cause to get behind, please let us know.
 Many of Dr. Lam’s patients fundraise in hopes that more rounds of trials can start.
 Last check in, $125,000 was needed to open the next trial.
-This website funds goes directly to Dr. Lam, and I will have one set up that is similar: David’s site: Sweatforbreathe.org
+This website’s funds goes directly to Dr. Lam, and Love4Lungs.org will have a similar set up: David’s site: Sweatforbreathe.org

 HOW TO HELP OUR FAMILY